 Wayne, NJ 07470

-Race Packet Pick-Up details for the 2018 J.P.
-Morgan Corporate Challenge New York coming soon!
+Race Packet Pickup info for the 2021 J.P.
+Morgan Corporate Challenge New York City coming soon!

 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
 Each runner number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.

 The Company Captain will determine the composition of the male, female and mixed teams representing his/her company after the race.
 Teams must be organized online using Captain's Tools and in accordance with the scoring rules located on our Event Details page.

 Participants will be automatically organized into 4-person male, female, and mixed teams based on the chip times.
 Each name will be assigned to only ONE (1) team.
 The score for each team is obtained by adding together the finish times for all four (4) members.

 Company captains must confirm their teams online the day after the race by using Captain's Tools.
 You may re-organize the automatically assigned teams at this time if desired or necessary.